Biome-team/MADAME/TUTORIAL.md

     or
     * Use git from command line: `git clone https://github.com/Biome-team/MADAME`

-3. We suggest to install Conda or Mininconda to run ExtaxsI - here you can find how to install Miniconda3: https://conda.io/projects/conda/en/latest/user-guide/install/index.html
+3. We suggest to install Conda or Miniconda - here you can find how to install Miniconda3: https://conda.io/projects/conda/en/latest/user-guide/install/index.html

 4. Once Miniconda is installed, create the conda environment with the command below:
 ```